hargoniX/bachelor/thesis/thesis.typ

 This means that the set of capabilities that we initially grant our driver completely determines the way it may interact with the rest of the operating system.
-As a consequence, even if our driver ends up getting compromised despite our efforts, the effects that it can have on the system as a whole are limited
+As a consequence, even if our driver ends up getting compromised despite our efforts, the effects that it can have on the system as a whole are limited.

 The separation of features out of the kernel in L4.Fiasco even goes as far as removing memory management from the kernel.
 Instead, a so-called pager task is